MicrosoftDocs/learn/learn-pr/language/dotnet-files/includes/6-create-files-directories.md

 Creating and deleting new files and directories programmatically is a common requirement for line-of-business applications.

 So far, you've learned how to work with files and directories by using the `Directory` class.
 You can also use the `Directory` class to create, delete, copy, move, and otherwise manipulate directories on a system programmatically.
-You can use an analogous class, `File`, to do the same on files.
+You can use an analogous class called `File` to do the same on files.

 Here, you learn how to use the `Directory` and `File` classes to create directories and files.